clockworklabs/SpacetimeDB/README.md

     </figcaption>
 </figure>

-It's actually similar to the idea of smart contracts, except that SpacetimeDB is a database, has nothing to do with blockchain, and it's a lot faster than any smart contract system.
+It's actually similar to the idea of smart contracts, except that SpacetimeDB is a database, has nothing to do with blockchain, and is orders of magnitude faster than any smart contract system.

-So fast, in fact, that the entire backend our MMORPG [BitCraft Online](https://bitcraftonline.com) is just a SpacetimeDB module.
+So fast, in fact, that the entire backend of our MMORPG [BitCraft Online](https://bitcraftonline.com) is just a SpacetimeDB module.
 We don't have any other servers or services running, which means that everything in the game, all of the chat messages, items, resources, terrain, and even the locations of the players are stored and processed by the database before being synchronized out to all of the clients in real-time.

 SpacetimeDB is optimized for maximum speed and minimum latency rather than batch processing or OLAP workloads.
 It is designed to be used for real-time applications like games, chat, and collaboration tools.